 May I be grateful for all that has been given to me.

 May I feel safe inside and outside my body.

 After wishing these things for yourself you wish them for:

 People you love

 You can spend as little or as long as you like with this practice, lying down or sitting.

-A butterfly hug is also quite soothing.
+A butterfly hug is another soothing technique.
 Simply cross your arms over your chest, tuck your fingers in your armpits and leave your thumbs on your chest facing up.

-Drawing attention to your repetitive thoughts, especially the catastrophizing and self-downing ones, can be very helpful as it allows you to challenge them and substitute more helpful, loving self talk.
+Drawing attention to your repetitive thoughts, especially the catastrophizing and self-downing ones, can help as it allows you to challenge them and substitute more loving self-talk.